w1naenator/H2Game/GAME_DEVELOPMENT_ASSIGNMENT.md

 ## Player Experience (Step by Step)
 1) Open Game
-- Load the page and see a start dialog prompting for player name and a grid size.
+- Load the page and see a start dialog prompting for player name, email address, and a grid size.

 2) Choose Grid
 - Rows and Columns are each 2-5.